 The Natural Man Choice

 When our fears are triggered, our natural instinct is to react, giving our self-control over to our anger.
 But do we really want to live at the mercy of our own anger?
 To change our natural instincts, we first need to understand our own fears.
-Do we fear failure, losing a child, losing respect, or losing something very meaningful in our lives?
+Do we fear failure, or do we fear loss, such as the loss of the life we were hoping to build, losing a child, losing respect, or losing something very meaningful in our lives?
 Most often when we are angry, we fear either failure or loss.

 1. The first step toward turning anger to love is to ask yourself in the moment if you’re angry, sad, feeling rejected, or some other emotion.
-(See “Slow to Anger” by Elder Gordon T. Watts.)
 Pause and identify what you are actually feeling.
+Just because you paused it will start to bring that anger under control.

 2. Once the actual emotion is identified, search for what triggered your reaction.
 Was it a tone of voice?
 Poor timing?
 A situation that made you feel attacked?
+Or was it the person?
 If you know what kind of situations tend to bring your anger to the surface, you can be better prepared to manage that emotion.

 3. Think about what actually happened and what you can learn from it.
-Often we become angry and defensive because we are afraid that we are the problem and it is easier to blame than make the effort to change.
+Often we become angry and defensive because we are afraid that we are the problem or we feel out of control or hopeless.
+It is easier to blame than make the effort or even to recognize that we do have some power to change.
 None of us intend to be irritating or hurtful and, yes, we all make mistakes.
-Yet acting in anger is only a permanent mistake if we don’t learn from it and improve our habits.
+Yet acting in anger can be a permanent mistake if we don’t learn from it and improve our understanding and habits.

 4. Assess how to change triggers that anger you.
 There is no reason you should let a situation or circumstance have power over you.
 Many times, we just need to make ourselves aware of what is going on inside of us so that we can find ways to let our anger go and replace it with understanding, patience, or love.

 5. Don’t blame others for your feelings.
-Naturally, it is easier for us to believe that we didn’t start the fight and to blame others for our pain, however, in truth we always have the power to choose our reaction.
-Remember that your feelings are a choice.
-For a great example of living this principle, see the story of Pahoran and Captain Moroni in Alma chapters 60-61.
+Naturally, it is easier for us to believe that we didn’t start the fight and to blame others for our pain, however, in truth, we always have the power to choose our reaction.
+We can also choose how we are going to feel about the situation.
+Remember that your feelings are a choice also.

 6. Have compassion for yourself and for others.
-All of us have hard days and frustrating moments or are struggling to make our lives happy.
-We all are of great value to our Heavenly Father, including the person pushing our anger triggers.
+All of us have hard days and frustrating moments or we are struggling to make our lives happy and feel more connected.
+We all are of great value to this world and the people around us.
+Including the person pushing our anger triggers.
 Just understanding that concept can help us calm our angry emotions.

 7. Remember that anger can often be lessened if we are communicating effectively.
 Here are a few tips for improving your communication, even if you are struggling with anger.